CAMPSMITH/LendRight/README.md

 # LendRight

-A machine learning model that assesses credit worthiness of peer-to-peer borrowers.
+A predictive machine learning model that assesses credit worthiness of peer-to-peer borrowers.
-Logistic regression modles are used to analyze historical borrower data in order to develop a model that can predict loan health and loan risk.
+Logistic regression models are used to analyze historical borrower data in order to develop a model that can accurately predict loan risk.

 ---